The life cycle of a chicken is quite fascinating for most poultry fanatics!

-- Day 17: Egg white is now absorbed and their head is between the legs.
+- Day 17: Egg white is now absorbed and their head is between their legs.

 - Day 20: The Yolk sac is absorbed and umbilicus now closed.
 Embryo starts to breathe air and becomes a chick.
 This is where the pipping starts!

-- Day 21: Also know as hatch day.
-Hatching usually accomplished within eighteen hours but can drag on a little.
+- Day 21: Also known as hatch day.
+Hatching is usually accomplished within eighteen hours but can drag on a little.

 If your chicks are in the incubator then they can stay there for up to 48 hours after hatching.
 If you have a broody doing the job she will have them up and moving fairly quickly.